mingzheruan/Notebook/Algorithm/Problem/Binary Search.md

 2. Assumption
 	the given matrix is not null, and has size of N * M, where N >= 0 and M >= 0.
 3. Result
-	use bianry search to solve this problem index	0 1 2
+	convert 2D array into 1D array and use bianry search to solve this problem index	0 1 2
 		0	1 2 3
 		1	4 5 6